 The ability of activation is above all the ability of prolonged attention.
 Any other activation of consciousness is faint.
 Activation is made strongest by the emotional or mental initiative, your own reflection, mental working up of what is received by the waking consciousness.
 The power of impressions received is directly proportional to the attention paid to them.
 By keeping consciousness at the thing observed, impressions are vitalized and are given enough time to sink into the subconscious.

-A consciousness expression sinks into the subconscious, (BED, Subconscious) enters into and vitalizes complexes, which sooner or later feed the waking consciousness with whatever they have been made to receive.
+A consciousness expression sinks into the subconscious, enters into and vitalizes complexes, which sooner or later feed the waking consciousness with whatever they have been made to receive.
 It is the complexes that rule us: unconsciously, instinctually, automatically.
-The individual at the stage of civilization (BED, Civilization, Stage of) is a set of habits: thinking according to ingrained views and conventions, feeling according to the need for hatred, talking according to inherited patterns of gossip, acting according to egoistic motives and interests.
+The individual at the stage of civilization is a set of habits: thinking according to ingrained views and conventions, feeling according to the need for hatred, talking according to inherited patterns of gossip, acting according to egoistic motives and interests.

 Most of what we supply the subconscious with is useless in life, not to say hostile to life.
 All manner of fictions and illusions daily wash over us from everywhere, often becoming bad suggestions.
 Without suspecting it, we have ourselves made our subconscious our real enemy, a harmful power of great proportions, “the other person in us”, a source of irrational emotional and mental impulses of all sorts.

-All this changes, however, according as mankind works its way up to the stages of culture (BED, Culture, Stage of) and humanity (BED, Humanity, Stage of).
+All this changes, however, according as mankind works its way up to the stages of culture and humanity.
 Anyone who does not do anything about the matter will move along with the slow passing of millions of years.
 But anyone who wills for development can begin the change at once.
 Our subconscious can become our benefactor.
 The method of activation teaches us how to do this.

 We can improve ourselves in two different ways.
 Both are equally important.
 The one consists in starving out unserviceable complexes, the other in forming new complexes.
 By fighting complexes (“faults and failings”) directly you strengthen them.
 The only way of weakening the complexes is not to supply them with fresh nourishment.
 If they are never attended to, they will finally grow so weak as to be unable to dominate.
 Old complexes are counteracted by the formation of new complexes, partly such as are directly opposite to the old ones, partly such as you find the most desirable.